You have breast cancer. Now what?

 It is important for you to have peace of mind about all aspects of your breast cancer surgery and treatment.
 You may want to consider seeking an opinion from a physician connected with a breast center, major teaching hospital or comprehensive cancer center.
 Most physicians are not offended by your seeking another opinion, knowing that each patient needs to be comfortable with her treatment decisions.
-If you would like to discuss a second opinion, call our Support Center at 1.800.977.4121.

 Read more about second opinions.